s-r-e-e-r-a-j/PHP-REVERSE-SHELL/README.md

 ```bash
 echo "192.168.1.5" | base64
 ```
-Copy the output and replace the $ip_b64 value in the PHP script.
+Copy the output and replace the $ip_b64 value in the PHP reverse shell script.

 **3. Update your PHP reverse shell script:**